Lambda-Build-Week-Water-My-Plants-II/back-end/README.md

 | DELETE | `/api/user/:id`          |  Deletes user with the matching id            |

 #### Plant Routes
+## These endpoints are protected, you will need to be logged in to access them.

 | Method | Endpoint                     |  Description                                                                       |
 | ------ | -----------------------      |  --------------------------------------------------------------------------------- |